 How Would You Define Bullying?

-I love the definition provided by author Barbara Coloroso in her book, The Bully, The Bullied and The Bystander.
+I love the definition provided by author Barbara Coloroso in her book, The Bully, the Bullied and the Not-So-Innocent Bystander.
 She describes it as “arrogance in action” and “contempt” for another person who is deemed unworthy of one’s consideration.
 What makes bullying different from the normal conflicts kids have with one another is the fact that bullying is comprised of the following key elements: the intent to harm; an imbalance of power; repeated aggression and/or the threat of further aggression.

 How can I help my child understand what bullying is and isn’t?

 First and foremost, it’s important for kids (and adults who work with them) to understand that not all hurtful behavior is bullying.
 I love how this one school I visited in Wisconsin helped their school community understand the different tiers of hurtful behavior: